 5. Once it has just started to thicken (eg. it’s the consistency of thickened cream but is still soft enough or runny enough that you can pour it on a cupcake or use a knife to ice a cupcake the its ready to go).
 If you leave it too long it will set.
 Depending on what you’re using it for you can put it over the hot water again to re-dissolve it if you missed the point and it set.
 Once it starts to set it sets quickly.

-I created this White chocolate icing recipe for a bit of fun and as an allergy-friendly alternative to a popular chocolate Christmas pudding which was going around.
+I created this White chocolate icing recipe for a bit of fun.
 This recipe is based on the above recipe but uses coconut cream instead of macadamias or cashews with a couple of other tweaks because it’s a bit finicky but looks pretty cute once you get it just right.

 Since writing this post, we’ve created more white-chocolate inspired recipes.
 So if these don’t satisfy your white chocolate sweet tooth, you can find white chocolate biscuit slice, white Christmas slice and white chocolate cheesecake, in this post here: Even more dairy-free white chocolate inspired recipes.

 Updated: 12th March 2021